Asrar (musician)

 Syed Asrar Shah better known as Asrar (born 20 April 1985) is a Pakistani singer-songwriter, musician, composer and writer based in Lahore.
-He is known for his Bollywood debut with Afghan Jalebi in Phantom (2015 film).
+He is known for his Bollywood debut with Afghan Jalebi in the 2015 film Phantom.

 Early life and education

-Asrar was born on 20 April 1985 in Azad Kashmir and later in 1992 his family moved to Hyderabad, Sindh, and then to Lahore in 2007.
+Asrar was born on 20 April 1985 in Azad Kashmir.
+In 1992, his family moved to Hyderabad, Sindh, and in 2007 then to Lahore, in Punjab.
 From an early age, he was inspired by Sufi music and started writing his songs.

 Asrar received training from Ustad Sultan Ahmed Khan in Hyderabad then in 2007 he moved to Lahore where he participated and stood first in Pakistan Musical Conference.

 Career

 In 2011 he released his debut single "Nai Saiyyo".
 He joined the television program Coke Studio in 2014 and released his song "Sub Aakho Ali Ali" during the show.

-He made his Bollywood debut in July 2015 with a song Afghan Jalebi for the film Phantom (2015 film).
+He made his Bollywood debut in July 2015 with a song Afghan Jalebi for the film Phantom.

 In 2018 he recorded a track from Bang-e-Dara by Muhammad Iqbal, "Tere Ishq Ki Inteha Chahta Hoon".

 Asrar has also started his own music production company named Soul Speaks and Raagbaaz.

-He also sang for famous Pakistani drama serials Cheekh and Parizaad's OST.
+He also sang for famous Pakistani drama serials Cheekh and Parizaads OST.